User Guide: Bulk Edit

 Enter the desired value.
 If you have selected a category or a relationship field, then you will be able to select the possible values from the drop-down list.

-Tip: It is also possible to choose a blank value.
+Tip: It is also possible to choose an emtpy value.
 This will remove all existing value of the selected items.
 This is very useful as this is not possible with a XLS import.

 Tip: You can also select the items after you have selected a field and filled in the value.
 So step 1 and 3 are switchable.